-- Washington's Silence No More Act applies to employment, settlement, and severance agreements and prohibits attendant nondisclosure or nondisparagement provisions which restrict employees from disclosing or discussing violations of clear mandates of public policy, and any type of illegal discrimination, harassment, retaliation, and wage and hour infractions.
+- Washington's Silence No More Act applies to employment, settlement, and severance agreements and prohibits attendant nondisclosure or nondisparagement provisions which restrict employees from disclosing or discussing violations of clear mandates of public policy, as well as any type of illegal discrimination, harassment, retaliation, and wage and hour infractions.

-- Oregon's Workplace Fairness Act currently prohibits employers from entering into agreements that have provisions (confidentiality, nondisparagement, or otherwise) which have the purpose or effect of preventing employees, who have claimed discrimination or sexual assault, from discussing or disclosing such alleged conduct.
+- Oregon's Workplace Fairness Act currently prohibits employers from entering into agreements that have provisions (confidentiality, nondisparagement, or otherwise) that have the purpose or effect of preventing employees who have claimed discrimination or sexual assault from discussing or disclosing such alleged conduct.
 There are exceptions for severance and settlement agreements with departing employees who request the provision and receive a revocation period.
-Beginning January 1, 2023, the restrictions under the Workplace Fairness Act expand to also prohibit employers from entering into agreements that prevent the disclosure of the amount of, or fact of, any settlement related to claims of discrimination or sexual assault, unless the employee requests the provision.
-Additionally, the Oregon law will require that employers provide employees, who have complained of discrimination and sexual assault and with whom the employer seeks to enter into a settlement or separation agreement, a copy of the employer's anti-discrimination policy.
+Beginning January 1, 2023, the restrictions under the Workplace Fairness Act expand to also prohibit employers from entering into agreements that prevent the disclosure of the amount of or fact of any settlement related to claims of discrimination or sexual assault, unless the employee requests the provision.
+Additionally, the Oregon law will require that employers provide employees who have complained of discrimination and sexual assault, and with whom the employer seeks to enter into a settlement or separation agreement, a copy of the employer's anti-discrimination policy.